nginxinc/nginx-gateway-fabric/site/content/installation/nginx-plus-jwt.md

 - `endpoint` is the endpoint to send the telemetry data to.
 This is optional, and by default is `product.connect.nginx.com`.
 - `resolver` is the nameserver used to resolve the NGINX Plus usage reporting endpoint.
 This is optional and used with NGINX Instance Manager.
 - `skipVerify` disables client verification of the NGINX Plus usage reporting server certificate.
 - `caSecretName` is the name of the Secret containing the NGINX Instance Manager CA certificate.
+Must exist in the same namespace that the NGINX Gateway Fabric control plane is running in (default namespace: nginx-gateway).
 - `clientSSLSecretName` is the name of the Secret containing the client certificate and key for authenticating with NGINX Instance Manager.
+Must exist in the same namespace that the NGINX Gateway Fabric control plane is running in (default namespace: nginx-gateway).

 If using manifests, the following command-line options should be set as necessary on the `nginx-gateway` container:

 - `--usage-report-secret` should be the name of the JWT Secret you created.
+Must exist in the same namespace that the NGINX Gateway Fabric control plane is running in (default namespace: nginx-gateway).
 By default this field is set to `nplus-license`.
 A [volume mount](#nginx-plus-secret) for this Secret is required for installation.
 - `--usage-report-endpoint` is the endpoint to send the telemetry data to.
 This is optional, and by default is `product.connect.nginx.com`.
 Requires [extra configuration](#nim) if specified.
 - `--usage-report-resolver` is the nameserver used to resolve the NGINX Plus usage reporting endpoint.
 This is optional and used with NGINX Instance Manager.
 - `--usage-report-skip-verify` disables client verification of the NGINX Plus usage reporting server certificate.
 - `--usage-report-ca-secret` is the name of the Secret containing the NGINX Instance Manager CA certificate.
+Must exist in the same namespace that the NGINX Gateway Fabric control plane is running in (default namespace: nginx-gateway).
 Requires [extra configuration](#nim-cert) if specified.
 - `--usage-report-client-ssl-secret` is the name of the Secret containing the client certificate and key for authenticating with NGINX Instance Manager.
+Must exist in the same namespace that the NGINX Gateway Fabric control plane is running in (default namespace: nginx-gateway).
 Requires [extra configuration](#nim-cert) if specified.

 ## What’s reported and how it’s protected {#telemetry}